GIZ-GmbH/RHD_Staff/README.md

-Car_Pool is a Python-based open-source carpool management system.
-Users can add, modify and view carpool requests, as well as keep track of the available vehicles, passengers, and drivers.
+RHD Staff is a Python-based open-source staff management system.
+Users can add, modify and view the location of the officiers on duty.

 ## How to use it?
-Users can access Car_Pool through a Streamlit-based web application with a user-friendly interface.
-Simply run `Car_Pool.py` in your Python environment to launch the application.

-Upon opening the application, users will be prompted to enter a username and password to access the Car_Pool management system.
-Once authenticated, users can view the dashboard and access various features related to carpool management.
+Users can login an schedule the next two weeks of their work.

 ## Features
-- Add, modify and view carpool requests
+- Add, modify and view officers location like office, field, on leave, sick leave and out of the country
-- Keep track of available vehicles, passengers and drivers
-- Generate and send carpool reports via email
-- User authentication and session management
-- Admin-only features (e.g. managing users, vehicles, and drivers)

 ## Dependencies
 - streamlit